 Patrick Leonard has spent years honing his game to become one of the best MTT players in the world.
-Over the course of 160+ videos, he teaches you everything you need to know to crush the tournaments that you play.
+Over the course of over 220 videos, he teaches you everything you need to know to crush the tournaments that you play.

 The guy is literally one of the best in the world, I’m not just saying this; his work ethic and outlook on life is inspiring.
 Couple this with his superb ability to explain the ‘why’ and the fact he has coached and staked hundreds of the best up-and-coming players through his stable BitB Staking and I doubt there is a quicker or better way to learn poker than through his guidance.